-The EBRD regions are home to vibrant and diverse cities that span across Central and Eastern Europe, Central Asia, North Africa and the Middle East.
-Today, cities such as Amman and Tbilisi are proving to be cultural metropolises.
+The EBRD regions are home to vibrant and diverse cities that span across central Europe to Central Asia, the Western Balkans and the southern and eastern Mediterranean region.

-Cities in the EBRD region face numerous challenges, including insufficient infrastructure investment, demographic changes, and historical legacies of high energy and carbon intensity.
-In addition, these cities face a range of pressing environmental and social issues from the impacts of climate change, including vulnerability to adverse weather patterns and deteriorating health of citizens due to poor air quality.
+Cities in the EBRD regions face numerous challenges, including insufficient infrastructure investment, demographic changes, poor air quality and historical legacies of high energy and carbon intensity.

 Green City Aims To:

-1. Preserve the quality of its environmental assets (air, water, land/ soil and biodiversity) and use these resources sustainably.
+1. Preserve the quality of environmental assets (air, water, land and biodiversity) and use these resources sustainably.

 2. Mitigate and adapt to the risks of climate change.